rolandodg/phaba-database-manager/README.md

 ### Pre-requirements

 - Create database for testing with corresponding tables.
-Necessary tables for testing can to be known through dataset files (tests/app/data/*.yml files)
+- Execute database migrations

+`path/to/project/root$ vendor/bin/phinx migrate`

-- Specify database connection data, from **configuration parameters** file, is necessary.
+- Specify database connection data, from **configuration parameters** file (app/config/parameters.yaml), is necessary.
-- This library is testing against real database using DBUnit, so **pdo** & **pdo_mysql** PHP extensions have to be installed.
+- This library is testing against real database using DBUnit, so **pdo** and **pdo_mysql** PHP extensions have to be installed.

 ### Unit tests